-Students requesting to transfer credit(s) must submit all required documentation no less than one week prior to the start of the class(es) for which credit is being requested.
+Students requesting to transfer credit(s) must submit all required documentation no less than one week prior to the start of their program of study.
 If the Academic Affairs department determines the credits are acceptable for transfer, credit will be given for those courses, and the student will be scheduled to take only those courses needed to fulfill the requirements for graduation.